anushree3124/HR-Attrition-Dashboard-Excel/README.md

 HR Analysis-Attrition Factors Dashboard
-Analyzed HR attrition dataset to gain insights into employee attrition.After further analysis created this Dashboard which is specifically focused on identifying why employees are leaving the company, what might have prevented them from leaving, and how we can use data to predict attrition risk.
+Analyzed HR attrition dataset to gain insights into employee attrition in MS Excel.Uses pivot tables and charts .After further analysis created this Dashboard which is specifically focused on identifying why employees are leaving the company, what might have prevented them from leaving, and how we can use data to predict attrition risk.

 ➡️ Total employees: 2925, with 2433 (87%) currently active.
 ➡️ Average employee age: 37 years.